bufbuild-ru/docs/docs/bufstream/quickstart/index.md

 #### Run Bufstream in traditional Kafka mode

 First, let's run Bufstream with a demo producer and consumer, where the producer talks to the Confluent Schema Registry, does enforcement and enveloping, and the consumer unenvelopes data by talking to the Confluent Schema Registry itself.
-This is the typical setup today.The producer publishes three types of payloads:
+This is the typical setup today.

+The producer publishes three types of payloads:

 - An `EmailUpdated` message that passes schema enforcement and is semantically valid (see below).
 - An `EmailUpdated` message that passes schema enforcement but is semantically invalid.
 - An invalid message that does not conform to the `EmailUpdated` schema.

 If given a CSR URL, the producer performs schema enforcement and enveloping for the `EmailUpdated` messages, while bypassing any enforcement or enveloping to produce the invalid message.
-If no CSR URL is provided, the producer performs no schema enforcement or enveloping at all.In the three terminals open to the `bufstream-demo` directory, run:
+If no CSR URL is provided, the producer performs no schema enforcement or enveloping at all.

+In the three terminals open to the `bufstream-demo` directory, run:

 ::: info Broker terminal